Bette Midler: 2012–present: Return to Broadway

-In December 2021, Midler came under fire when criticizing Joe Manchin for not supporting Joe Biden's Build Back Better Plan.
-While criticizing Manchin, Midler also criticized the State of West Virginia with a tweet on twitter where Midler stated, "What #JoeManchin, who represents a population smaller than Brooklyn, has done to the rest of America, who wants to move forward, not backward, like his state, is horrible.
+Midler received the Kennedy Center Honor for a lifetime of achievement in the performing arts, with the medallion ceremony held at the Library of Congress on December 4, 2021.
+She attended the gala performance at the Kennedy Center the following day.
+Later that month, Midler came under fire when criticizing Joe Manchin for not supporting Joe Biden's Build Back Better Plan.
+While criticizing Manchin, Midler also criticized the State of West Virginia with a tweet where Midler stated, "What #JoeManchin, who represents a population smaller than Brooklyn, has done to the rest of America, who wants to move forward, not backward, like his state, is horrible.
 He sold us out.
 He wants us all to be just like his state, West Virginia.
 Poor, illiterate and strung out."
 She later apologized for the remarks.

-As Casey Kasem reported on the American Top 40 broadcast of August 11, 1973, Midler has been acclaimed as, "She's faster than speeding bullet, is louder than Ethel Merman, has a bigger nose than Barbra Streisand, is shorter than Mickey Rooney, and more outrageous than Mick Jagger.
-She is an eclectic ripoff artist who takes off on 40s musicals, Carmen Miranda and the Andrews Sisters.
-She's the Divine Miss M!"

-On December 4, 2021, Midler received the Kennedy Center Honor for a lifetime of achievement in the performing arts at the Medallion Ceremony, held at the Library of Congress in Washington, D.C.
-The next day, Midler attended the show at the Kennedy Center.
+Midler reprised her role as Winifred Sanderson in Hocus Pocus 2 for Disney+ in October 2022.
+In 2023, she starred in the comedy-drama film Sitting in Bars with Cake.

 Personal life

+Midler's eldest sibling, Judith (1942–1968), died on December 22, 1968, when a car struck her while she was walking along West 44th Street in New York City.

 Midler married artist Martin von Haselberg on December 16, 1984.
-The two have one daughter, actress Sophie von Haselberg, born on November 14, 1986.
+Their daughter, actress Sophie von Haselberg, was born November 14, 1986.